The Team

 Eddy Miguel Peña Arano, born in the city of Santa Cruz de la Sierra, Bolivia, is a lawyer by profession and a university professor in constitutional law and human rights; however, he vocationally dedicates himself to therapeutic accompaniment and coaching and to social research.

-He has completed training courses in Compassionate Inquiry and is currently part of the training course in therapeutics and psychedelic assistance at TRINUS MED.
+Currently part of the training course in therapeutics and psychedelic assistance at TRINUS MED.
 He organizes retreats and conferences on meditation and the use of medicinal plants.

 He is currently part of a group of professionals who are working on a protocol for the decriminalization of the use of psychedelics in severe cases of depression and post-traumatic stress disorder.